mobxjs/mobx-react/README.md

 Warning: \_the return value of `useAsObservableSource` should never be deconstructed!
 So, don't write: `const {multiplier} = useAsObservableSource({ multiplier })`!\_useObservable

-The following example combines all concepts mentioned so far: `useLocalStore` to create a local store, and `useAsObservableProps` to make the props observable, so that it can be uses savely in `store.multiplied`:
+The following example combines all concepts mentioned so far: `useLocalStore` to create a local store, and `useAsObservableProps` to make the props observable, so that it can be uses safely in `store.multiplied`:

 ```typescript
 import { observer, useAsObservableSource, useLocalStore } from "mobx-react-lite"